tsung1029/osiris-code.github.io/documentation/run.md

 ## Environment variables

-Alternatively you can use the following environment variables to control Osiris behavior:
+Alternatively, you can use the following environment variables to control OSIRIS behavior:

 * `OSIRIS_TEST` - Setting this to any value is the same as setting the `-t` option above.
 * `OSIRIS_RESTART` - Setting this to any value is the same as setting the `-r` option above.